rbtcollins/bitnami-docker/vcloud/redmine/README.md

 Like the master node setup, the this process will take a while to complete at the end of which the worker should be ready.

-You can repeat the instructions in [Kubernetes Worker](#kubernetes-worker) to add more worker nodes if you wish to.
+You can repeat these instructions in [Kubernetes Worker](#kubernetes-worker) to add more worker nodes if you wish to.
+Remember to change the name and IP address while adding new VM's to the cluster.

 ### Deploy DNS